Is Rio de Janeiro safe for travelers?

-Rio de Janeiro is the most popular tourist destination in South America.
+Rio de Janeiro is the most popular tourist destination in South America and was once even the host of the Summer Olympic and Paralympic Games.

-It’s no secret that Rio has its own unique and iconic landscape, beaches, landmarks, food, people and culture.
+The city manages to captivate people around the world with its unique and iconic landscape, beaches, landmarks, food, people and culture.

 Is Rio de Janeiro Safe?

-Most travelers and backpackers looking for things to do in Rio are aware of the city’s dangerous side before making the trip, but may still worry about its potential for a serious crime.
+Quick answer: Yes!
+At this time it is safe to travel to Rio de Janeiro.
+As it happens, most travelers and backpackers looking for things to do in Rio are aware of the city’s dangerous side before making the trip.

 The safety of most tourists depends on where they go.
 When I travel to Rio, one place I recommend is Santa Teresa for the relatively lively nightlife scene in a bohemian sector.